s-fleck/lest/README.md

 ----------------------------------

-Use this package if you like the semantics of `dplyr::case_when()`, but do not want to use dplyr.
+Use this package if you like the semantics of `dplyr::case_when()`, but do not want to use dplyr because of the dependencies it comes with.
-**If you already use dplyr, it is not recommended to use  lest**.
+**If you already use dplyr in your project, you gain no advantage from lest**.
 `lest::case_when()` and `lest::if_else()` behave exactly identical to the dplyr equivalents, just that they do not support tidyeval syntax (like `!!!`).